Patients may not be in a position to be active in their care and they may need to focus all their energy on getting well.

 Call (516) 579-4711

-Participants who receive a certificate may be listed on the Pulse CPSEA website for up to three years and will receive on-going support from our staff and experts.
+Participants who complete the program will receive on-going support from our staff and team of patient safety experts.

 BECOME A PATIENT SAFETY ADVOCATE